January 2021 Stall Talk

 Mental Health Screenings

 Mental Health Screenings are available at the tip of your fingers.
 Scan the codes and check in on yourself!
-Ulifeline and Mindwise screens the most common mental health conditions that college students face and connects them with resources.
+Ulifeline screens the most common mental health conditions that college students face and connects them with resources.
 These online resources are confidential and can be completed at your own pace.
 If you wish to speak with someone further, please contact Counseling Services at (808) 932-7465 or email: firstname.lastname@example.org

 In an emergency: